NitinCVOrbit/Train-RFDETR-for-Custom-Object-Detection-Step-by-Step-Deep-Learning-Guide/README.md

 # RFDETR — Custom Road Damage Detection (RFDETR-Pipeline)

-> End-to-end repository for training and running a RFDETR (DETR-style) object detector on a custom COCO-format dataset exported from Roboflow.
-This README contains runnable commands and code snippets for installation, dataset setup, training, evaluation and inference.

----

 ## Project Overview
 This repository demonstrates how to:
 - Download a custom dataset (COCO format) using the Roboflow API.